Lishajins/which_sadya_dish_are_you/README.md

-# Onam Dish Personality Quiz 🍲🌼
+# Which sadya dish are you? 🍲🌼

 A fun little quiz that tells you which Onam dish matches your personality.
 Answer 5 questions and discover your inner sadya superstar! 🌸✨